 Hair loss is not limited to old age, adolescents and teenagers can suffer from hair loss too.
 There are various reasons why early hair loss may set in which can lead to low self-confidence.
 If you are a teenager, you must know various factors leading to hair loss.

-The hormonal surge during adolescence is expected yet in certain teens problems related to chemical imbalance may occur.
+The hormonal surge during adolescence fluctuates their emotions, eating habits and their hair growth.
 Teenage girls may develop polycystic ovaries which in turn could lead to hair fall.
 Also, teen boys with androgen imbalance can experience hair loss.